aamnah/notes/src/content/expo/expo-build-vs-turtle-build.md

 But this flow only works if you have an [Expo developer account](https://expo.io/developer-services) which is \$29/m

 I'm using Netlify to self-host the app.
-It's an additional step in the build pipeline, but it's free to use once setup.
+It's an additional step in the build pipeline, but it's free to use once setup (and gives you 800 build minutes per month for automated deploys).
 I love Netlify!